-The best treatment for depression depends on your symptoms.
-Doctors may prescribe medication, therapy, lifestyle changes, or a combination thereof.
+The most effective treatment for depression depends on your symptoms.
+Doctors may prescribe medication, therapy, lifestyle changes or a combination thereof.

 Depression can affect your sleep in a number of ways.
 Some people with depression experience insomnia, while others find they are oversleeping.
 A common symptom of depression is fatigue.